lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

     ```
     denied: requested access to the resource is denied
     ```
     Note that adding a namespace only affects one region - if you want the same namespace in multiple regions you need to target each region and add it in each one.
-Make sure the namespace you trying to push the image to, exist.
+Make sure the namespace you are trying to push the image to exists.

 1. Error: You have exceeded your storage quota

+    In this tutorial, the image is less than 100MB.
+Once you start pushing images you will rapidly reach the default limit of 500MB and get the following error:
     ```
     unauthorized: You have exceeded your storage quota.
 Delete one or more images, or review your storage quota and pricing plan
     ```